awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-windows.md

 **Note**
 If an approved patch is reported as missing, the option you choose in **Compliance reporting**, such as `Critical` or `Medium`, determines the severity of the compliance violation\.

-1. If you want to explicitly approve any patches in addition to those meeting your approval rules, do the following in the **Patch exceptions** section:
+1. \(Optional\) If you want to explicitly approve any patches instead of letting patches be selected according to approval rules, do the following in the **Patch exceptions** section:
    + For **Approved patches**, enter a comma\-separated list of the patches you want to approve\.
 **Note**
 For information about accepted formats for lists of approved patches and rejected patches, see [About package name formats for approved and rejected patch lists](patch-manager-approved-rejected-package-name-formats.md)\.